Richard Brentnall FCILT

 By the time it is visible at board level, value has already moved.

-I am typically asked to step into these environments to restore clarity, realign operating models and re-establish control across cost, service and working capital performance.
+Typically brought into these environments to restore control, realign operating models and stabilise margin, cash and operational performance.

 Board and Executive Enquiries